great-northern-diver/loon/website/md/learn_display_graph.md

 Currently the `activewidget` state of `gs` is not set to any graph widget.
-Selecting a graph will throw an error saying that the graphswitch has not activewidget set.
+Selecting a graph will throw an error saying that the graphswitch has no activewidget set.
 To set an activewidget (i.e. a graph widget) use

 <R>